 With an unreliable weapon profile, shooting is probably best spent on elite infantry.
 The strength of the shooting will be wounding at least on 3’s (typically), and may get up to 2’s.

 Again, the potential for damage is there, but the randomness of the Fleshmetal Guns just rubs me the wrong way.
-Is it too much to ask to know prior to picking a target what your weapon will do?
+Is it too much to ask to know what your weapon can actually do each turn?

 Thanks to LazyGitWargaming for reminding me of this.
 One nice thing you can do with Oblits is to give them Mark of Slaanesh.
 Then you can use the Endless Cacophony stratagem to fire a second time with the unit.
 This costs 2CP, and then you can dump our 24 shots with a full unit.